YARN.SCHOOL

 Monday

 Dye Lab shuttle riders will have an early breakfast then head out first thing.
-If you’re staying for Felt School, your fiber journey continues!
+Felt School students will have a late morning start.

-Yarn School photos by Robyn Eden, Jennifer Miller, Sarah Kincaid & John Wise.
+Yarn School photos by Robyn Eden, Jennifer Miller, Adrian Bizilia, Sarah Kincaid & John Wise.